-My work in extreme physiology, or environmental physiology, is the study of how the human body works in extremes in environment: cold, heat, altitude, immersion, high G-forces, injury states, micro-gravity, environmental forensics, Military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and other work which funding sources have gone out of their way to meticulously ignore.
-My scientific interest began as a child as I sat in the snow in winter, watching my grandfather, an Ice Swimmer and later the oldest member of "The Icebergs" ice swimming club, walk barefoot over the ice and snow to go ocean swimming every day.
+My work in extreme physiology, also called environmental physiology, is the study of the human body in extremes in environment: cold, heat, altitude, immersion, high G-forces, injury states, micro-gravity, environmental forensics, Military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and other work which funding sources have gone out of their way to meticulously ignore.
+As a child, I sat in the snow watching my father and grandfather walk barefoot over ice and snow to go ocean swimming every day.
+My grandfather was the oldest member of "The Icebergs" ice swimming club.

 Scroll down for rare photos and free articles about it all from high to low.
-Don't miss the Dancing Penguin.
+Don't miss the Dancing Penguin bio link at the end.
 Keep scrolling and reading.

 Arctic photo of Dr. Bookspan by CDR Jim Caruso, MC, US Navy Undersea Medical Officer

 Functional Exercise, Better Biomechanics, and Top Training